 Using this logic, we want to bid lower on the generic term, because the shopper is less likely to purchase, and we are less certain that it’s, in fact, our product they are looking for.
 For the item-specific term, however, we should bid higher because we know they are looking for our product.
 Since we are confident there’s a good chance the shopper will buy the product, the higher cost of the bid is justified as it’s likely to come back to us in sales.

-Segmenting your campaigns is a great start—but this is just the tip of the iceberg.
-If you want to learn more about how to apply this method to your campaigns, check out our Free PLA E-Book.
+Segmenting PLAs is a great start—but this is just the tip of the iceberg.
+If you want to learn more about how to apply this method, check out our Free PLA E-Book.
 We’ll explain step-by-step how to apply this strategy to your Google Shopping campaigns, so you can start targeting customers who are likely to buy, and stop wasting spend on those who aren’t!